Faltenreich/Diaguard/README.md

 Model-View-Controller (MVC) was a widely spread design pattern in the early days of Android development until Google presented its Architecture Components in 2017 and Model-View-ViewModel (MVVM) took over.
 A transition to MVVM is planned due to its advantages over MVC, e.g. regarding encapsulation and testability.

 Domain-driven Design improves the structure by grouping files in features.
-Every feature describes one aspect of the project and should be self-contained in order to improve focus during development.
+Every feature describes one aspect of the project and should be self-contained to improve focus during development.
 The only exception to this rule is the shared package which contains everything that is used in multiple features (e.g. database- or networking logic).

 ### Testing